gammu/gammu/docs/develop/python/gammu.rst

       Reads alarm set in phone.

-      @param Location: Which alarm to read.
+      :param Location: Which alarm to read.
 Many phone support only one alarm.
 Default is 1.
-      @type Location: int
+      :type Location: int
-      @return: Alarm hash
+      :return: Alarm hash
-      @rtype: hash
+      :rtype: hash

    .. attribute:: StateMachine.GetBatteryCharge